 If forming a union with your coworkers isn’t a real possibility for you, you can still be a part of the union movement by joining Working America, the AFL-CIO’s community affiliate for people who don’t have a union at work.

 Union organizers assist employees in forming unions on the job to give them the same opportunity for a say at work, good wages and decent working conditions.
-To get in touch with a union organizer, click here.

 Thanks - Your submission was sent!